skydoves/PreferenceRoom/README.md

 }
 ```

-and next, we should inject instances of entity and component at targets. </br>
+Next, we should inject instances of entity and component at targets. </br>
 ```java
 @Override
 protected void onCreate(@Nullable Bundle savedInstanceState) {